LuanRT/Jinter/README.md

 jinter.interpret();
 ```
 ---
-Inject your own functions and variables into the interpreter;
+Inject your own functions and variables into the interpreter:
 ```ts
 // ...